jdb/wordish/doc/index.rst

 Reader's guide
 --------------

-- Administrators will find the few rules and installation procedure in the page :ref:`write`.
+- Admins and users will find the features and installation procedure in the page :ref:`write`.
 The page :ref:`roadmap` shows the direction of the project.

-- Anyone curious of how *Wordish* is designed may be interested in the :ref:`interfaces`,
+- Anyone curious of how *Wordish* is designed may be interested in the :ref:`interfaces`. :ref:`packaging` gathers the information on how wordish is packaged and deployed.

 - For the brave Python developper impatient to propose a feature patch, a bug report and a fix, the page describing the